-Online tutoring for kids to get you through lockdown and beyond
+Online tutoring for kids to get you through summer and beyond

 With no school on the horizon for many children, online tutoring is no longer just a London phenomenon, it's now essential to help harried parents across the globe

 Never has this skill been more useful than in our present situation, where online tutoring hasn't just become a London-obsessed issue for those trying to ace their 11-plus exams (or even 7 or 8-plus) or GCSEs, but a daily reality for many parents trying to manage their children's education while attempting to juggle the daily roster of our own work, homeschooling and maintaining our sanity.